Neurodivergent-friendly is not a label. It is a set of specific practices that change how a session runs.

 Decision paralysis: Every choice feels enormous

-Out of sight, out of mind: Hidden storage doesn't work
+Out of sight, out of mind: Hidden storage doesn't work for your brain

-Change resistance: New systems feel overwhelming
+Change resistance: New systems feel overwhelming to implement

-Sensory overwhelm: Visual clutter drains your energy
+Sensory overwhelm: Visual clutter drains your energy before you begin

 Perfectionism paralysis: If it can't be perfect, why start?